MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ## Customize update settings

-You can customize the update settings in Visual Studio in several different ways, such as changing the installation mode and selecting automatic downloads.
+You can customize the update settings in Visual Studio in several different ways, such as by changing the installation mode or selecting automatic downloads.

 There are two installation modes to choose from: